3mdeb/blog.3mdeb.com/source/_posts/2017-06-30-uefi-slash-edk-ii-corebootpkg-on-pc-engines-apu2.markdown

 All my modification from below article can be found in [3mdeb edk2 fork](https://github.com/3mdeb/edk2/tree/apu2-uefi)

-For those interested in UEFI-aware OS booting this blog post can be useful, but I also plan to write something straight forward that can be used and read by APUx platform users.
+For those interested in UEFI-aware OS booting this blog post can be useful, but I also plan to write something straightforward that can be used and read by APUx platform users.

 ## APU2 firmware with UEFI/EDK2 payload